Superblocker

 A city’s street network is a graph:

-• Nodes are intersections
+- Nodes are intersections

-• Edges are streets
+- Edges are streets

-• Every edge has properties (road type, capacity, speed limit, one-way, etc.)
+- Every edge has properties (road type, capacity, speed limit, one-way, etc.)

 The goal of superblock planning is to partition this graph into cells where:

-• Through-traffic is impossible within each cell
+- Through-traffic is impossible inside each cell

-This is a constrained graph partitioning problem.
+So this is a constrained graph partitioning problem.

 People still need to reach their homes by car.
 Deliveries need to happen.
 Emergency vehicles need access.
 So you need entry points.

-• Modal filters: delete edges from the vehicle graph entirely (cyclists and pedestrians can still use them)
+- Modal filters: delete edges from the vehicle graph entirely (cyclists and pedestrians can still use them)

-• One-way conversions: change undirected edges to directed edges
+- One-way conversions: change undirected edges to directed edges

-• Turn restrictions: keep the edges but forbid certain transitions at nodes
+- Turn restrictions: keep the edges but forbid certain transitions at nodes

 The algorithm tries to find the minimal set of modifications that achieves the no-through-traffic property while keeping all addresses reachable.
-This is essentially a min-cut problem with reachability constraints.
+This is a min-cut problem with reachability constraints.

 For each superblock, you compute which nodes are reachable from which entry points after applying the modifications:

-• If a node becomes unreachable from all entries, the modification set is too aggressive.
+- If a node becomes unreachable from all entries, the modification set is too aggressive.

-1. Every interior node is reached by at least one entry.
+- Every interior node is reached by at least one entry.

 Sector assignment itself uses angular partitioning: compute the centroid of the superblock polygon, then assign each entry point to a sector based on its angle from the centroid.

 Four sectors give you north/east/south/west.
 Eight sectors add the diagonals.
-The idea is that entries on opposite sides of the superblock should be in different sectors, so traffic between them has to use the arterial network.
+The point is that entries on opposite sides of the superblock should be in different sectors, so traffic between them has to use the arterial network.

 Validating the constraint globally is a graph connectivity problem.
 After all modifications, you build the “can I get from A to B” relation for all pairs of entry points:

-• If entry A and entry B are in different sectors, there should be no path between them through the interior.
+- If entry A and entry B are in different sectors, there should be no path between them through the interior.

-You’re essentially checking that the interior graph has been decomposed into the right number of connected components.
+So you basically check that the interior graph has been decomposed into the right number of connected components.

 The routing part is also pure graph theory.
 Given an origin and destination, find the shortest path that respects superblock constraints:

-• If one or both are inside superblocks, you first route to the appropriate entry point, then across arterials, then from the destination’s entry point to the destination.
+- If one or both are inside superblocks, you first route to the appropriate entry point, then across arterials, then from the destination’s entry point to the destination.

 The cost function penalizes interior travel to encourage using arterials.